Esri/arcgis-maps-sdk-java-samples/network_analysis/trace-a-utility-network/README.md

 3. Create and load a `UtilityNetwork` with the same feature service URL and map.
 4. Add a `GraphicsOverlay` with symbology that distinguishes starting points from barriers.
 5. Add a listener for clicks on the map view, and use `mapView.identifyLayersAsync()` to identify clicked features.
-6. Add a `Graphic` that represents its purpose (starting point or barrier) at the location of each identified feature.
+6. Create a `UtilityElement` that represents its purpose (starting point or barrier) at the location of each identified feature, and save it to a list.
 7. Determine the type of the identified feature using `utilityNetwork.getDefinition().getNetworkSource()` passing its table name.
 8. If a junction, display a terminal picker when more than one `UtilityTerminal` is found and create a `UtilityElement` with the selected terminal or the single terminal if there is only one.
 9. If an edge, create a utility element from the identified feature and set its `FractionAlongEdge` using `GeometryEngine.fractionAlong()`.
-10. Create `UtilityTraceParameters` for the trace, specifying the trace type, `UtilityTraceType.CONNECTED`, adding the starting location, and adding barriers (if applicable).
+10. Create `TraceParameters` with the selected trace type along with the collected starting locations and barriers (if applicable).
+11. Set the `TraceParameters.TraceConfiguration` with the utility tier's `TraceConfiguration` property.
-11. Run a `utilityNetwork.traceAsync()` with the specified parameters, and get the `UtilityTraceResult`.
+12. Run a `utilityNetwork.traceAsync()` with the specified parameters, and get the `UtilityTraceResult`.
-12. From the utility trace result, get the `UtilityElementTraceResult`, and group the utility elements within by their network source name, which can be retrieved using `utilityElement.getNetworkSource().getName()`.
+13. From the utility trace result, get the `UtilityElementTraceResult`, and group the utility elements within by their network source name, which can be retrieved using `utilityElement.getNetworkSource().getName()`.
 13. For every feature layer in this map with elements, select features by converting utility elements to `ArcGISFeature`(s) using `UtilityNetwork.fetchFeaturesForElementsAsync()`

 ## Relevant API

-* GeometryEngine
+* FractionAlongEdge
 * UtilityAssetType
+* UtilityDomainNetwork
 * UtilityElement
 * UtilityElementTraceResult
 * UtilityNetwork
+* UtilityNetworkDefinition
 * UtilityNetworkSource
 * UtilityTerminal
+* UtilityTier
 * UtilityTraceParameters
 * UtilityTraceResult
+* UtilityTraceType

 ## About the data